 However, studies have shown that, if the twin dies in the second or third trimester, there are increased risks to the surviving foetus, including a higher rate of cerebral palsy.
-Premature labour, low birth weight, infection and bleeding are some other complications associated with a miscarriage happening in the later stage.
+Other complications that can occur when a miscarriage happens in the later stage include premature labour, low birth weight, infection and bleeding.

-If the miscarriage occurs before eight weeks of gestation, the vanishing twin is absorbed by the remaining foetus, so there is no evidence of the twin at the time of delivery.
-Sometimes, instead, a paper-thin remnant of the twin remains, which is referred to as a foetus papyraceous.
+If the miscarriage occurs before eight weeks of gestation, the remaining foetus absorbs the vanishing twin, so there is no evidence of the twin at the time of delivery.
+Sometimes, instead, a paper-thin remnant of the twin remains, which we call a foetus papyraceous.

 You cannot prevent vanishing twin syndrome.
 A lot of parents who go through a miscarriage often feel guilty and worry about what they could have done to deliver more than one healthy baby.
 But there are genetic abnormalities that result in an embryo to halt development.
 And those are neither preventable nor curable.

 Taking Care of Yourself

 Do remember that in cases of vanishing twin syndrome, it is normal to experience conflicting emotions.
 You may feel extreme sadness for the baby you lost, and relief and happiness for the baby who survived.
 The vanishing twin doesn’t just have an impact on the surviving twin, but on the parents as well.

 Having a support system during this challenging time will be a great help.
 Do share your feelings with your partner or someone you trust.
 If you need to, talking to a therapist or a grief professional is a good idea.